 New to Pesto?

-Pesto can be used on spaghetti squash “pasta”, on top of meatloaf, in stir-fry or casseroles for flavor or with any Italian themed dish.
+Pesto is essentially just a puree of fresh basil, nuts, olive oil, and garlic.
+It is a lovely green color and packs quite a punch of flavor.
+Pesto can be used on spaghetti squash “pasta”, on top of meatloaf, in stir-frys or casseroles for flavor, or with any Italian themed dish.
 It is also delicious on omelets, biscuits, or grain free bread.

-It is also great on Paleo Cupboard grain free pasta noodles (pictured above).
+And if you really want a pasta dish, this pesto is great with Paleo Cupboard grain free pasta noodles (pictured above).

-- Turn blender on and slowly add oil until desired consistency.
+- Turn the blender on and slowly add the oil until the pesto is the desired consistency.

-- Use right away or freeze for up to 9 months.
+- Use right away, store in the refrigerator for up to two weeks, or freeze for up to 9 months.

 Other Homemade Condiment Recipes: